tarwn/lessthandot-hugo/blogs/content/posts/2014-12-01-using-selenium-for-view-testing-with-knockout-and-requirejs.md

 # UI Testing without the Backend

 To try this out, I needed a sample application.
 I wrote a simple application using [knockout][6] and [RequireJS][7].
-There is a basic search screen that allows you to “search” against a slow WebApi endpoint, get further details about a product from that endpoint, and add items to a local cart.
+There is a basic search screen that allows you to "search" against a slow WebApi endpoint, get further details about a product from that endpoint, and add items to a local cart.

 Note: The WebApi actions are slow to reflect performance from larger, more complex applications that have to worry about things like authentication, databases, accessing network stores, logging, contention and retry policies, business logic, etc.